☰

 What the EU Commission Published

-The EU Commission has officially adopted mass balance rules for chemical recycling.
-This gives legal clarity and sets clear standards for how recycled content can be calculated and claimed.
+The EU Commission has officially adopted mass balance rules under the Single-Use Plastics Directive (SUPD).
+These rules provide legal clarity for how recycled content from chemical recycling can be calculated and claimed, currently focusing on recycled PET used in beverage bottles.

 Strategic Impact on the Packaging Industry